gillianneysha/gillianneysha/README.md

 **BS Information Systems Student** | Aspiring **Full-Stack Developer** | IoT & PWA Enthusiast

-I’m passionate about **turning ideas into impactful digital solutions** — from healthcare apps that improve accessibility to IoT projects that bring smart concepts to life.
+I’m passionate about **turning ideas into impactful digital solutions**, from healthcare apps that improve accessibility to IoT projects that bring smart concepts to life.
 I thrive at the intersection of **problem-solving, design, and code**, creating projects that put **people first** while exploring technology.

 ---